acmdas/barfield/appearances.md

 Not to realize to the uttermost the otherness of God from ourselves is to deny the Father.
 But equally, not to strive to realize the sameness—to renege from the Supreme Identity—is to deny the Holy Spirit.
 This, any deeply religious man may feel, whatever terminology he may have learnt to employ.
 To this a true Christian—or so it seems to me—must add: In no way to relate the former with the past, and the latter with the future of the world, is to seek to deprive history, and perhaps time itself, of all religious significance.

->¹Cf.
-Aquinas. *Summa* Ia, qu.
+>¹ Cf. Aquinas. *Summa* Ia, qu.
 13, a 9.

->²*The Spirit of Prayer*, Part I, ch.
+>² *The Spirit of Prayer*, Part I, ch.
 2.

->³Austin Farrer, *A rebirth of Images*, Dacre Press.
+>³ Austin Farrer, *A rebirth of Images*, Dacre Press.
 1949

->⁴It is at this point that I can most happily acknowledge the very real debt which my book owes to stimulus and enlightenment derived from the conversation and writings of my friend Mr. Roger Home.
+>⁴ It is at this point that I can most happily acknowledge the very real debt which my book owes to stimulus and enlightenment derived from the conversation and writings of my friend Mr. Roger Home.
 Indeed the recollection of his *saeva indignatio* on the subject of ‘literalness’ may well have been the catalyst, without which a rather wayward collection of notes and ideas would never have taken shape as a book at all.

 # XXIV<br/>THE INCARNATION OF THE WORD